 AMA Governance Issues

-CLRPD appreciates the input of others on suggestions for potential future projects.
 The Council receives assignments from the AMA Board and/or the House of Delegates on selected governance issues.
 For instance, CLRPD has been tasked with responding to various resolutions pertaining to a change in status for an existing AMA group or the establishment of a new section.
 As a result, the Council conducted a detailed analysis for addressing requests pertaining to the formation of AMA future governance groups and to provide a process, with a clear and predictable path, for groups seeking a formalized role in the component structure of the AMA.
 The Council presented its findings in CLRPD Report 1, Establishment and Function of Sections, which was adopted at the 2010 Interim Meeting of the House of Delegates (AMA Policy G-615.001).

 Demographic Characteristics of the House of Delegates and AMA Leadership

 The Council has the responsibility to provide a demographic analysis to the AMA House of Delegates and the AMA leadership every year.
-The most recent report (2011 Demographic Report), based on data for the year ending December, 2010, was submitted to the House of Delegates at the AMA Annual Meeting in June, 2011.
+The most recent report (2013 Demographic Report), based on data for the year ending December, 2012, was submitted to the House of Delegates at the AMA Annual Meeting in June, 2013.

-CLRPD welcomes any comments or suggestions.
 Please feel free to contact us by e-mail.
 We are especially interested in any feedback on our major current projects.